francislon/microbiomedb/README.md

 ## How to configure before running the apps

-1. Change the config.R file with the path to the biom file and the metadata details:
+1. Change the common/config.R file with the path to the biom file and the metadata details file:

 biom_file <- "path_to_your_biom"